Canal 10 (Uruguay): History

-In 1949, businessmen Raúl Fontaina and Enrique de Feo created, together with the National Association of Uruguayan Broadcasters, the Sociedad Anónima Emisora de Ediciones Televisión y Annexes (SAETA), and approved the statute for the creation of Channel 10.
+In 1949, businessmen Raúl Fontaina and Enrique de Feo created, together with the National Association of Uruguayan Broadcasters, the Sociedad Anónima Emisora de Televisión y Anexos (SAETA), and approved the statute for the creation of Channel 10.

 In 1956, during the First National Production Exhibition held at the Cilindro Municipal, the first transmission of the network were made.
 Raúl Fontaina Islas was the first television presenter of the network and the country.
 After the presentation, the National Anthem of Uruguay was sung in a ceremony attended by the then Minister of Public Works, Héctor Grauert.

 The station moved to new facilities at Tacuarembó 1234 in 1964, which has grown over time due to the annexation of adjacent properties.
 In 1970, Raúl Fontaina resigns from his position as director, being replaced by Juan Enrique De Feo.

 In 1991, Grupo Fontaina-De Feo acquires Canal 7 Maldonado, becoming its inland affiliate.
 In January 1995, Canal 10 and its parent company set up cable company TCC (Tractoral S.A.), in conjunction with Equital.
 On October 10, 1996, the channel aired for the first time in stereo, with the airing of Malcolm X, however the programming was still predominantly monaural and its recording equipment was still analog.